What is an accident at work?

 Mr Paul fell on a construction site, twisted his leg in a pit and fell on it.
 He took little notice of the pain and reported nothing to anyone.
 During the night, his leg swelled up and began to hurt more and a doctor diagnosed a torn knee ligament and issued him with a sick leave.
 Although Mr. Paul did not report anything, he can consider his injury to be work-related.

 In a now legendary example of an accident at work, a construction worker claimed compensation for an accident that occurred during his break when he went to light a cigarette and sat on an unprotected skylight near the roof.
-From the employer’s point of view, the work was not in the course of work and the employee had been sufficiently warned not to sit on the spot (the court also found that the vulgar instruction “Shit, don’t climb on those skylights, you might fall off” was sufficient).
-Nevertheless, in the end, the courts held that when an employee stops work for a while, even though the employer has not declared a break in work, to smoke a cigarette during working hours, this is a normal act of the employee which cannot relieve the employer from liability for any accident that occurs to the employee at that moment.
-The injury was therefore accepted as work-related and the only subsequent consideration was the degree of contributory fault of the employee who failed to heed his employer’s warning.
+From the employer’s point of view, the work was not in the course of work and the employee had been sufficiently warned not to sit on the spot (the court accepted that the vulgar instruction “Shit, don’t climb on that skylight, you might fall off” was sufficient).
+Nevertheless, in the end, the courts held that when an employee stops work for a while, even though the employer has not declared a break in work, to smoke a cigarette during working hours, this is a normal act of the employee which cannot relieve the employer from liability for any accident that happens to the employee at that moment.
+The accident was therefore recognised as an industrial injury and the only subsequent consideration was the degree of contributory fault of the employee who failed to heed his employer’s warning.

 Situations where, for example, an employee collapses or has an epileptic seizure at work and as a result injures his or her head are controversial.
 The employer must investigate what exactly led to the collapse or seizure.
 If the cause was any increased exertion, which may have included stress, i.e. mental exertion, then the subsequent injury is a work-related injury.
 This fact has been repeatedly confirmed by the Czech courts.